How to Use Extra Virgin Olive Oil to Reduce the Risk of Breast Cancer

 The Greek Study – the link between Mediterranean Diet and Breast Cancer

 The study has shown that women after menopause who practiced the Mediterranean diet which is rich in olive oil were able to reduce the risk of breast cancer by about 25%.
-Although, the practice of Mediterranean diet didn’t bring any changes of the risk factors in premenopausal women, the fact is that breast cancer is not very common in Mediterranean countries.
+Although the practice of the Mediterranean diet didn’t bring any changes in the risk factors in premenopausal women, the fact is that breast cancer is not very common in Mediterranean countries.

 Olive Oil and Breast Cancer – How Much to Take?

-There is no doubt that hundreds of scientists from every part of the world are working hard to find cure or at least some progress in the field of breast cancer research.
-Whilst it is true that scientists are still not able to determine how exactly olive oil helps with the reduction of breast cancer risk, it is also true that the Mediterranean diet and extra virgin olive oil consumption can help to reduce almost all risk factors that contribute to the developing of breast cancer.
+There is no doubt that hundreds of scientists from every part of the world are working hard to find a cure or at least some progress in the field of breast cancer research.
+Whilst, indeed, scientists are still not able to determine how exactly olive oil helps with the reduction of breast cancer risk, it is also true that the Mediterranean diet and extra virgin olive oil consumption can help to reduce almost all risk factors that contribute to the development of breast cancer.

 Start using olive oil in your diet today.
-Add two tablespoons of extra virgin olive oil in your meals every day.
-You can add it to your salad, use it on meat, fish or vegetables before you start roasting or baking these meals.
+Add two tablespoons of extra virgin olive oil to your meals every day.
+You can add it to your salad, and use it on meat, fish, or vegetables before you start roasting or baking these meals.

 Via Healthy and Natural World